Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 When setting up your email retargeting campaign, your goals will inform your execution.

 You may think your only goal is to increase sales.
 However, retargeting emails allow you to aim for more.
-If you want to run effective email retargeting campaigns, you must consider your business goals—not just your marketing objectives.
+To run effective email remarketing campaigns, you must consider your business goals—not just your marketing objectives.

-In the first example, a person saw your social media ad, browsed through your website, and closed the tab.
-In the second scenario, someone did the same thing but put three products in the basket and left your site.
+Let’s say a person saw your social media ad, browsed through your website, and closed the tab.
+In a second scenario, someone did the same thing but put three products in the basket and left your site.

 From a commercial perspective, your objectives for these two visitors are the same: convert them into customers.
-However, these two users exhibited different behaviors from a campaign standpoint, so they’ll need entirely different retargeting emails.
+However, these two users exhibited different behaviors, so they’ll need different retargeting emails.

 You can target the first visitor with new products similar to those they’ve already browsed.
 Let’s say they browsed through sneakers.
 You can email them when you get a new collection.

-The second visitor has no problem with your offer; they already displayed strong purchase intent.
-However, they may need to be engaged with a different email offering them a small discount, free shipping, or updated prices.
+The second visitor has no problem with your offer as they already displayed strong purchase intent.
+However, they may need to be engaged with a different email offering them a small discount or free shipping.

 Once you know the commercial objectives for your retargeting emails, you can develop an email marketing strategy to help you achieve them.